swe-students-fall2025/2-web-app-epicer-team/development_setup.md

 ## Inside the app

-- **login**: please use the following login.
-We were unable to integrate an actual map api so we have preset locations for users.
-If you register your own account, actual address will not be properly used.
+- **login**: please use the following login with a preset location.
 ```
 username:
 Test_User